yaninho10/Pull_Request_Validation/README.md

 # Pull_Request_Validation
-This is a POC repo for PR checklist validation.
+This is a POC repo for the PR checklist validation.